 A subcutaneous injection is a method of administering medication.
 Subcutaneous means under the skin.
 In this type of injection, a short needle is used to inject a drug into the tissue layer between the skin and the muscle.
 Medication given this way is usually absorbed more slowly than if injected into a vein, sometimes over a period of 24 hours.

-Some medications cannot be given by mouth because acid and enzymes in the stomach would destroy them.
-Other methods of administration, like intravenous injection, can be difficult and costly.
+This type of injection is used when other methods of administration might be less effective.
+For example, some medications cannot be given by mouth because acid and enzymes in the stomach would destroy them.
+Other methods, like intravenous injection, can be difficult and costly.
 For small amounts of delicate drugs, subcutaneous injection can be a useful, safe and convenient method of getting a medication into your body.

 Other drugs that need to be given very quickly can also be administered via subcutaneous injection.
 Epinephrine comes in an automated injector or “EpiPen” form that is used to quickly treat severe allergic reactions.
 Some pain medications like morphine and hydromorphone can be given this way as well.
-Antiemetics like metoclopramide or dexamethasone can be given to a patient that is nauseous and vomiting via the subcutaneous route.
+Drugs that prevent nausea and vomiting like metoclopramide or dexamethasone can also be given via subcutaneous injection.

 Some vaccines and allergy shots are administered as a subcutaneous injection.
 Many other vaccines are administered as an intramuscular injection (into muscle tissue rather than subcutaneously).

 The location of injection is important for subcutaneous injections.
 The drug needs to be injected into the fatty tissue just below the skin.
 Some areas of the body have a more easily accessible layer of tissue, where a needle injected under the skin will not hit muscle, bone, or blood vessels.

 - Abdomen: at or under the level of the belly button, about two inches away from the navel

 - Arm: back or side of the upper arm